annaesvensson/yellow-update/README.md

 `UpdateEventDaily` = time of next daily event
 `UpdateTrashTimeout` = storage of deleted files in seconds

-The following files will be modified when the website is updated:

-`system/extensions/update-available.ini` = [file with available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini)
-`system/extensions/yellow-extension.ini` = file with installed extensions
+The [update information](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can be found in file `system/extensions/update-available.ini`.

 The log file can be found in file `system/extensions/yellow-website.log`.